informatics-lab/blog/_posts/2016-06-30-cracking-clojure.md

 The crucial thing is that Clojure doesn't do this inside bracket and *then* the outside - it's clever enough to evaluate until it finds one solution.

-## What's the advantage?
+## What's Clojure good at?

 ### It can be made to run faster than other code
 [Moor's Law](https://en.wikipedia.org/wiki/Moore%27s_law) is broken, and data volumes are getting bigger.
 At the [Met Office](http://www.metoffice.gov.uk/) we generate hundreds of terabytes of data a day.
 You can run from parallelisation but not for much longer.
-Due to the immutability of data and the lack of rack conditions in functional programming, this approach to coding gives you a logical flow which can be readily parallelised.
+Due to the immutability of data and the lack of race conditions in functional programming, this approach to coding gives you a logical flow which can be readily parallelised.

 ### It's harder to make mistakes than other code
-Mutable data objects in classes have been called the "new spaghetti code", there easy to screw up and hard to fix.
-Getting rid of mutability and, frankly, traditional variables, eradicates this risk - something which could be especially useful when working with lots of data.
+Mutable data objects in classes have been called the "new spaghetti code": they're easy to screw up and hard to fix.
+Clojure aficionados say that getting rid of mutability and, frankly, traditional variables, eradicates this risk - something which could be especially useful when working with lots of data.

-Given that you have to write functional units, it's also, unsurprisingly, really easy to unit test.
+### Roll-your-own language
+Clojure (and LISP languages in general) has the flexibility to let you create *Domain Specific Languages*, that is, a version of Clojure which is molded to your problem.
+This is due to the concept of "code as data" (more officially called [*homoiconicity*](https://en.wikipedia.org/wiki/Homoiconicity)), which took me a long time to understand.

+The revelation for me was that "code as data" really means exactly what it says.
+When you write a line of Clojure, you literally represent it as a Clojure data object: a line of Clojure code like `(+ 1 2 3)` is just a Clojure sequence data object in the same way that `(1 2 3 4)` is.
+The Clojure compiler simply knows that if the first element of a sequence is a function, it gets applied to the rest of the elements.

+This seemingly innocuous property gives you the power to take Clojure code (i.e. Clojure data objects) and manipulate the language to behave in any way you like.
+For more information, read about Clojure macros.

 ### It builds character
-Apart from anything else it's really interesting to turn coding on its head for a while.
-Clojure's already changed the way I think about designing other code by adding new tools to my arsenal - for instance the use of lambda function "lenses" comes more readily when writing Python.
+Apart from anything else it's really interesting to be made to think about coding differently for a while.
+Clojure's already changed the way I think about designing code in other languages: it's made me think purely in verbs when every other language I know makes you think in nouns.

 ## So is it any good then?
 Honestly, I don't know yet.
-I found it hard but really interesting to write.
-I haven't got the expressive nature of Clojure yet, but I'm willing to believe I could.

-I don't feel like I've attained enlightenment yet, but I'm definitely going keep going.
-Hopefully one day see a golden lambda emerge from the sky and I'll evaporate in a puff of enlightened Clojure inflected smoke.
+I found it hard but interesting to write.
+I haven't got to the expressive nature of Clojure, but I'm willing to believe I could.
+Hopefully one day I'll see a golden lambda emerge from the sky before evaporating in a puff of enlightened Clojure inflected smoke.

 <p style="text-align:center"><img src="https://s3-eu-west-1.amazonaws.com/informatics-webimages/clojure-logo10%5B1%5D.png" alt="Om Mane Padme Om" width="30%" height="30%"></p>